Homological- and analytical-preserving serendipity framework for polytopal complexes, with application to the DDR method: Introduction

 Vanilla versions of polytopal methods often display more degrees of freedom (DOFs) than the corresponding finite element counterparts.
 A remedy to this drawback has been proposed in \cite{Beirao-da-Veiga.Brezzi.ea:18}, where a version of the nodal ($H^1$-conforming) VEM space with fewer face DOFs has been introduced.
-The idea, inspired by serendipity finite elements, consists in selecting a subset of the DOFs sufficient to identify uniquely polynomials of the desired degree, and in using them to fix the values of the remaining DOFs.
+The idea, inspired by serendipity finite elements, consists in selecting a subset of the DOFs sufficient to uniquely identify polynomials of the desired degree, and in using them to fix the values of the remaining DOFs.
 A similar path had been previously followed in \cite{Di-Pietro:12} to reduce the number of element DOFs in the framework of discontinuous Galerkin methods.
 In the context of low-order methods, this approach is also called barycentric elimination \cite{Droniou.Eymard.ea:18}, and has been used to eliminate cell unknowns in hybrid methods \cite{Eymard.Gallouet.ea:10}.
+Notice that the word \emph{serendipity} historically originates from the fact that, ``by chance'', internal DOFs can be eliminated from low-order rectangular $Q^k$ finite elements without compromising accuracy; however, the above approaches, as well as the one developed in this paper, are systematic and apply to much more general geometries.

-Serendipity techniques for DOFs reduction are appealing for several reasons: they make it possible to interface finite element and polytopal methods on standard geometries, as argued in \cite{Beirao-da-Veiga.Brezzi.ea:18}; they lead to smaller algebraic systems by reducing the number of face DOFs (which cannot be, in general, eliminated by static condensation); in the context of nonlinear problems, they provide a means to eliminate (a portion of the) element DOFs that is potentially more efficient than static condensation, as the serendipity reduction operators need not be recomputed at each iteration of the nonlinear solver, unlike the static condensation operators.
+Serendipity techniques for DOFs reduction are appealing for several reasons: they enable an interfacing of finite element and polytopal methods on standard geometries, as argued in \cite{Beirao-da-Veiga.Brezzi.ea:18}; they lead to smaller algebraic systems by reducing the number of face DOFs (which cannot be, in general, eliminated by static condensation); in the context of nonlinear problems, they provide a means to eliminate (a portion of the) element DOFs that is potentially more efficient than static condensation, as the serendipity reduction operators need not be recomputed at each iteration of the nonlinear solver.